 In defining and formulating these standards, an extensive review was performed of work done by IATI and OECD in data collections across UN entities.
-The link between the functions and the OECD-DAC Purpose Codes are included in the user guidance.
-The OECD-DAC purpose code are also part of the IATI standards.
+The link between the functions and the OECD-DAC purpose codes are included in the user guidance.
+The OECD-DAC purpose codes are also part of the IATI standards.